Insulin Resistance: Are You One Of The 50% Of People Who Have It ?

 What if your level is above 3.5?
 What does that mean, why is that happening and what can you do about it?

-- Why this ratio helps predict risk… and once you understand that,
+Why the Triglyceride/HDL ratio helps predict risk… and once you understand that,

 Sugar (glucose) and its effect on your triglyceride levels

 Lipids (fats) and sugar don’t mix … and this association is not logical to many of you.
 You’re not alone.
 This is not an intuitive issue for many people.
 Most of you associate triglycerides with fat.
 That is far more logical.
 Most do not understand that quite often there is a direct relationship between carbohydrate or glucose and your triglyceride levels.
 Therefore, let’s review a little basic physiology and show you how sugar increases your triglyceride levels.